bevyengine/bevy_github_ci_template/README.md

 ### Publish on Github pages

-To publish on GitHub Pages, follow these steps:
+If you want to publish your game to be playable in the browser on a [GitHub page](https://pages.github.com/) follow these steps:

 1. In the [release.yaml](./.github/workflows/release.yaml#L28) file, verify that both environment variables `publish_github_pages` and `build_web` are set to `true`.
 2. Trigger the [release.yaml](./.github/workflows/release.yaml) workflow by pushing a tag.